neatonk/reason-webp-sw-test/README.md

 ## Roadmap

-- Implement a minimal service worker (in js) which intercepts image requests, calls a no-op function, and responds width the result.
+- Implement a minimal service worker (in js) which intercepts image requests, calls a no-op function, and responds with the result.
-- Translate the minimla service worker impl. to reason OR define a simple interface which can be used more easily used from reason code.
+- Translate the minimal service worker impl. to reason OR define a simple interface which can be used more easily used from reason code.
 - Replace the no-op function with a reason function which responds with a WebP image where supported.